C.J. Abrams Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in the league.
+- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.95).
+- The Reds have a 4.94 team ERA that ranks 27th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.